 Will bankruptcy wipe out all of my debts?

 Mostly, with some exceptions.
-Bankruptcy will not normally wipe out:
+Bankruptcy will not usually wipe out:

-- Debts not listed on your bankruptcy petition
+- Debts you didn’t list on your official bankruptcy petition

-- Debts resulting from “willful and malicious” harm
+- Debts that are the result of “willful and malicious” harm

 What if I have additional questions about bankruptcy in Illinois?

-We understand that filing for bankruptcy can be a difficult and confusing time.
-If you have additional questions about your potential or a previous bankruptcy filing in Illinois, our law office is here to help.
-We always have free consultations available.
-Call our Schaumburg, IL law office to schedule a consultation with Robert M. Kaplan and learn about the options available to you.
+We understand that filing for bankruptcy can be a confusing and challenging time.
+If you have additional questions about your potential or a previous bankruptcy filing in the Chicago area, our law office is here to help.
+We always have free consultations available!